 This lab course provides hands-on experiences that relate to the didactic portion of Occupational Therapy in Physical Dysfunction.
-Students review the use of occupational therapy terminology as it relates to practice, demonstrate selected practice skills, including the fabrication, application, fitting and training in orthotic devices, principles and concepts of therapeutic exercise, advanced positioning techniques, and the use of superficial, thermal and mechanical modalities.
+Students review the use of occupational therapy terminology as it relates to the fabrication, application, fitting and training in orthotic devices, principles and concepts of therapeutic exercise, advanced positioning techniques, and the use of superficial, thermal and mechanical modalities.